iterorganization/Waveform-Editor/docs/source/training/training.rst

 .. md-tab-set::
    .. md-tab-item:: Exercise

-      In order to start editing waveforms, you must first learn how to navigate your way around around the GUI.
+      In order to start editing waveforms, you must first learn how to navigate your way around the GUI.
 Launch the Waveform Editor GUI using the following command, which opens the Waveform Editor in your default browser.